anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   requested in already authenticated and authorized certification requests.

-Based on the diagram in BRSKI {{RFC8995, Section 2.1}} and the architectural changes, the original protocol flow is divided into three phases showing commonalities and differences to the original approach as follows.
+Based on the diagram in BRSKI {{RFC8995, Section 2.1}} and the architectural changes, the original protocol flow is divided into four phases showing commonalities and differences to the original approach as follows.

-* Discovery phase: same as in BRSKI steps (1) and (2)
+* Discovery phase: same as in BRSKI steps (1) and (2).

 * Voucher exchange phase: same as in BRSKI steps (3) and (4).

-* Enrollment phase: step (5) is changed to employing an alternative enrollment protocol that uses authenticated self-contained objects.
+* Certifiate enrollment phase: the use of EST in step (5) is changed to employing a certificate enrollment protocol that uses an authenticated self-contained object for requesting the LDevID certificate.

+- Enrollment status telemetry phase: the final exchange of BRSKI step (5).

 ## Message Exchange